citusdata/citus_docs/admin_guide/cluster_management.rst

   host    all             all             127.0.0.1/32            md5
   host    all             all             ::1/128                 md5

 The coordinator node needs to know roles' passwords in order to communicate with the workers.
-Add a `.pgpass <https://www.postgresql.org/docs/current/static/libpq-pgpass.html>`_ file to the postgres user's home directory, with a line for each combination of worker address and role:
+In Citus Enterprise the ``pg_dist_authinfo`` table can provide that information, as discussed earlier.
+However in Citus Community Edition the authentication information has to be maintained in a `.pgpass <https://www.postgresql.org/docs/current/static/libpq-pgpass.html>`_ file.
+Edit .pgpass in the postgres user's home directory, with a line for each combination of worker address and role:

 .. code-block:: ini